Skip to main content

 Mutliharts interrupt

-To wake up harts, firmware might use a machine software interrupt (MSI) or am machine external interrupt (MEI).
+To wake up harts, firmware might use a machine software interrupt (MSI) or a machine external interrupt (MEI).
 These interrupts need to be fetched from hardware (mip) for each virtual read of vmip, as they can occur asynchronously with the execution of the firmware.
 During a world switch, we need to take care that these interrupts are not installed in the virtual vmip, to avoid having an interrupt that can't be cleared by firmware in the virtual context.